 - If partial resynchronization is not possible, then it will try a full resynchronization.

-Native Memcached does not support replication, but you can use Repcached, a free open source patch to achieve high availability for your deployment.
-It offers multi master replication, asynchronous data replication, and supports all Memcached commands.
+Native Memcached does not support replication, but you can use Repcached, a free open-source patch to achieve high availability for your deployment.
+It offers multi-master replication, and asynchronous data replication, and supports all Memcached commands.

 Snapshots are simply a read-only view of your database as it was at a certain point in time.
 Redis supports snapshots, and by default, Redis saves snapshots of the dataset on disk in a binary file called dump.rdb.
-You can manually call a snapshot, or customize the frequency or change threshold for running the operation.
+You can manually call a snapshot, customize the frequency, or change the threshold for running the operation.

 Here are the two persistence options Redis supports:

 - RDB persistence

 - AOF persistence

 RDB stands for “Redis Database Backup”.
 It is a compact, point-in-time snapshot of the database at a specific time.
 It takes up less space, maximizes Redis performance, and is good for disaster recovery.